From Requests to Results

 assert response.json()["error"] == "User not found"

-3. Parameterized Tests
+3. Parameterized Testing

 # test_parameterized.py